Applied Data Science with Venture Applications: Data-X

 Today, the world is literally reinventing itself with Data and AI.
-However, learning a set of ‘related theories’ and being able to ‘make it work’ are not the same.
-And, in areas as important as Artificial Intelligence, Data Science, and Machine Learning, if we collectively cannot actually implement and create, then we'll reduce our competitive advantage, economic strength, and even national/global security.
+However, learning a set of ‘related theories’ vs. ‘making it work’ is not the same, especially for innovating competitive advantage, economic strength or social good, and even national/global security.

 Ikhlaq Sidhu, Chief Scientist, and Faculty Director of UC Berkeley’s Sutardja Center for Entrepreneurship & Technology.
 He is the author of the book "Innovation Engineering" and he holds 75 patents in internet communication technologies.
 Dr. Sidhu developed the Entrepreneurship & Technology area at the #1 public university in the world, the Berkeley Method of Entrepreneurship (for new ventures), and the Berkeley Method of Innovation Leadership (for technical leaders).
 In 2018, Sidhu received the IEEE Major Education Innovation Award.
 He received Berkeley IEOR Emerging Area Professor Award in 2009 at UC Berkeley.
 In 1999, he received 3Com Corporation’s Inventor of the Year Award.
 He serves on many advisory boards.
 He received his bachelor’s degree in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign, and his masters’ degree and doctorate in Electrical Engineering from Northwestern University.

 Derek S. Chan enjoys learning from and empowering people through education, technology innovation, and theater arts.
-His Artificial Intelligence (AI) teams and products have helped companies reach their highest-ever customer satisfaction and/or revenue growth, plus #1 AP Automation 2020 and the IT World Award 2018.
-He was AI Product Director at Bill.com and recently left to explore a greater challenge in AI and/or entrepreneurship.
+His Artificial Intelligence (AI) teams and products have helped companies reach their highest-ever customer satisfaction and/or revenue growth, plus #1 AP Automation 2020-21 and the IT World Award 2018.
+He was AI Product Director at Bill.com and now explores greater personal challenge and meaning through his own startup.
 He is an invited speaker at AI conferences, and an alum of UC Berkeley’s Master of Information and Data Science program, co-receiving the Hal R. Varian Award followed by an informal Google partnership.